patrickfrey/mewa/doc/typedb.md

 | 4th    | tagmask      | bit set (integer) | Set of tags (built with typedb:reduction_tagmask) that selects the reduction classes to consider.                  |
 | Return |              | any type          | Constructor of the reduction if it exists or nil if it is not defined by a scope covering the argument scope step. |

-#### Description
-Get the constructor of a reduction from a type to another if it exists.

 ### typedb:type_reductions
+Get the list of reductions defined for a type.

 #### Parameter
 | #      | Name         | Type              | Description                                                                                        |
 | ------ | ------------ | ----------------- | -------------------------------------------------------------------------------------------------- |